 The Python programming language offers a great choice of tools and libraries for all sorts of mathematical and scientific use cases.
 Yet the out of the box command line interface leaves a lot to be desired, in particular on Windows - there's no syntax coloring, no autocomplete nor input history.
 Fortunately, there's the IPython project - an extraordinary attempt by the open source community to add these features and provide a truly interactive Python interpreter.
 After 10 years of development, a stable, 1.0 version of IPython has lately been released.

-In this post I'm going to describe the installation process of IPython and demonstrate its most valuable features - all in Excel!
+In this post I'm going to describe the installation process of IPython and demonstrate some of its features.

 Setting up Python and its libraries on Windows is not always a straightforward process - see our previous blog post for an introduction.
 Fortunately, DataNitro installs IPython and its dependencies (distribute and pyreadline) by default.